-- No weapons are allowed in the courthouse in accordance with State law.
+- No weapons are allowed in the courthouse in accordance with Texas law.

 - Proper attire must be worn for courtroom appearances, e.g. no clothing indicating gang affiliation or showing offensive, vulgar, racist or obscene language is allowed.
 Underwear must not be exposed.
 Please remove hats, caps, and sunglasses not required by a prescription etc. before entering the courtroom.
 An exception is any headwear that is of religious significance.

 - All cellular phones and other electronic devices shall be turned off before entering the courtroom.
-No video or audio recording is allowed within the courtroom.
+No video or audio recording is allowed in the courtroom.

 - There will be no defacing of court property anywhere within the courthouse.
 Violators will be prosecuted.

 - The court discourages bringing small children to court appearances; however, should they appear, they must remain under constant parental supervision.

 - No one may talk while the Judge is on the bench unless directed to do so by the judge or by court personnel.

 - Any conduct that expresses approval or disapproval of any testimony, statement, or court transaction is not respectful and will not be allowed in the courtroom.